Dysgeusia: Diagnostic tools

 Certain diagnostic tools can also be used to help determine the extent of dysgeusia.
 Electrophysiological tests and simple reflex tests may be applied to identify abnormalities in the nerve-to-brainstem pathways.
 For example, the blink reflex may be used to evaluate the integrity of the trigeminal nerve–pontine brainstem–facial nerve pathway, which may play a role in gustatory function.

 Structural imaging is routinely used to investigate lesions in the taste pathway.
 Magnetic resonance imaging allows direct visualization of the cranial nerves.
 Furthermore, it provides significant information about the type and cause of a lesion.
 Analysis of mucosal blood flow in the oral cavity in combination with the assessment of autonomous cardiovascular factors appears to be useful in the diagnosis of autonomic nervous system disorders in burning mouth syndrome and in patients with inborn disorders, both of which are associated with gustatory dysfunction.
-Cell cultures may also be used when fungal or bacterial infections are suspected.
+Cell cultures may also be used.

 In addition, the analysis of saliva should be performed, as it constitutes the environment of taste receptors, including transport of tastes to the receptor and protection of the taste receptor.
 Typical clinical investigations involve sialometry and sialochemistry.
 Studies have shown that electron micrographs of taste receptors obtained from saliva samples indicate pathological changes in the taste buds of patients with dysgeusia and other gustatory disorders.

 Treatments

 Artificial saliva and pilocarpine

 Because medications have been linked to approximately 22% to 28% of all cases of dysgeusia, researching a treatment for this particular cause has been important.
 Xerostomia, or a decrease in saliva flow, can be a side effect of many drugs, which, in turn, can lead to the development of taste disturbances such as dysgeusia.
-Patients can lessen the effects of xerostomia with breath mints, sugarless gum, or lozenges, or physicians can increase saliva flow with artificial saliva or oral pilocarpine.
-Artificial saliva mimics the characteristics of natural saliva by lubricating and protecting the mouth but does not provide any digestive or enzymatic benefits.
-Pilocarpine is a cholinergic drug meaning it has the same effects as the neurotransmitter acetylcholine.
+Patients can lessen the effects of xerostomia with breath mints, sugarless gum, or lozenges; or physicians can increase saliva flow with artificial saliva or oral pilocarpine.
+Artificial saliva mimics the characteristics of natural saliva by lubricating and protecting the mouth, but does not provide any digestive or enzymatic benefits.
+Pilocarpine is a cholinergic drug, meaning it has the same effects as the neurotransmitter acetylcholine.
 Acetylcholine has the function of stimulating the salivary glands to actively produce saliva.
 The increase in saliva flow is effective in improving the movement of tastants to the taste buds.